codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come the stadium got hot after the game?
-Because all of the fans left.
+It was raining cats and dogs the other day.
+I almost stepped in a poodle.

 ## Daily Trivia

-What does LTS stand for in the software market?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Ludicrous Turbo Speed
+ 1. Heartbleed
- 2. Ludicrous Transfer Speed
+ 2. Shellscript
- 3. Long Taco Service
+ 3. Corrupted Blood
- 4. Long Term Support
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Heartbleed
 </details>